sametozden/Combining-flood-tweets-with-API/README.md

-# implode tweet floods with API
+# implode flood tweets with API

 I use Abraham's API for get tweets.